richkirl/OpenglTest/README.md

 # OpenglTest

-This test for working render text in OpenGL\n
+This test for working render text in OpenGL'\n'
 For Example > my system (x64)